-Before making any product by CNC precision machining, you need to first create the 3D computer-aided design (CAD) of your desired part using CAD or CAM programs.
+Before making any product by CNC machining, you need to first create the 3D computer-aided design (CAD) of your desired part using CAD or CAM programs.
 Next, your machinist converts this CAD file into G-code─which is a computer program the CNC machine uses to automate the manufacturing process.

 Learn More: What is CNC Machining?

-Question #3 What are the Most Common Types of CNC Precision Machining Equipment
+Question #2 What are the Most Common Types of CNC Precision Machining Equipment?

 In product development, machinists often use several types of CNC machining equipment to fabricate your product.
 The choice of CNC machining equipment primarily depends on your product design features and complexity.
 For instance, here is a list of the most common types of CNC machines and their applications:

-In CNC turning machines, the workpiece is attached to a chuck and made to rotate against a stationary cutting tool.
+In these machines, the workpiece is attached to a chuck and made to rotate against a stationary cutting tool.
 CNC turning machines are ideal for fabricating complex cylindrical shapes.
 You can also use them for reaming, thread cutting, spot facing, and knurling operations.

-CNC Electrical Discharge Machines (EDM) are quite similar to CNC lathes and milling machines─they use CNC technology to automate the manufacturing process.
+These are quite similar to CNC lathes and milling machines─they use CNC technology to automate the manufacturing process.
 However, unlike CNC lathes and milling machines that use machining tools to create cuts, an electrical discharge machine uses electrical sparks to cut the workpiece.
 These machines are ideal for creating micro slots, angled features, and holes in difficult-to-machine metals.

 Learn more: 10 Types of CNC Machines and Their Applications

+CNC precision machining has made it possible to produce a wide range of high-quality products across various industries.
 The high precision of CNC machining equipment makes them ideal in several industries, including the automotive, aerospace, and medical industries.
+Some examples include:

 Nothing is as important as precision in aerospace parts manufacturing.
 And as you may have guessed, CNC machines allow manufacturers to fabricate complex aircraft parts accurately.
 For instance, aircraft manufacturers rely on CNC machines to fabricate aircraft fuselage sections and landing gears.

 CNC machines are at the forefront of technologies used in the medical industry.
-For instance, applications of CNC machines in the medical industry include the fabrication of medical implants and surgical instruments (like blades and scissors).
+For instance, applications of CNC machines in this industry include the fabrication of medical implants and surgical instruments (like blades and scissors).